 - Whistle Blowers

 The Employment Tribunal (ET) sits in numerous locations throughout the UK, usually in the larger cities and consists of a professionally qualified judge (who was formerly a solicitor or barrister) with two lay members one of whom is often a union representative and the other has an interest from an employer's perspective (often a retired businessman).
 This set up is intended to provide a balanced decision for any application to the ET.
 Procedure in an ET is relatively informal in order to encourage applicants to appear in person without legal representation.
 Unfortunately most employers decide that they do need legal representation to defend any compensation claim as a result of which they often employ an employment solicitor or specialist barristers thereby escalating the representation issue which may encourage the employee to be legally represented.
 No costs awards are made by the Employment Tribunal thereby ensuring that each side must pay their own costs.
 It is possible in certain circumstances for a solicitor to appeal the decision of the ET to the Employment Appeal Tribunal (EAT) on a point of law.
-An Employment Appeal Tribunal solicitor is able to advise you on application to the EAT and in certain circumstances Legal Aid is available and for those who do not qualify an Employment Appeal Tribunal solicitor may offer the no win no fee scheme.
+An Employment Appeal Tribunal solicitor is able to advise you on application to the EAT and in certain circumstances Legal Aid may be available

 Employment Appeal Tribunal Point of Law